cbarbu/spatcontrol/README.md

 - Map generation
 - Functions specific to the GMRF

+Credits and
+This package is maintained by Corentin Barbu currently at University of Pennsylvania in MZ Levy lab.

 The spatcontrol package is under development at the github repository: https://github.com/cbarbu/spatcontrol

 Participation are welcome through forking and pull request in GitHub.
-The aim is to contribute this work and others at R CRAN package.
+The code will at some point be shared in part or fully as a CRAN package.